Japanese Fighting Fish is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no extra cost to you).

 Betta fish also prefer water that’s between 77 and 80 degrees Fahrenheit, so unless you live in an area that has a warm climate all year round, you will need to install a heater.
 Warm water also aids in breeding betta fish as it stimulates their urge to reproduce.

 Once you have a permanent tank set up to that size, with a heater and a filter you will want to make it entertaining for your fish.
-Including live plants (or some silk plants) will provide areas for your betta fish to hide and rest their fins on.
+Including live plants for betta (or some silk plants) will provide areas for your betta fish to hide and rest their fins on.

 How to Set Up a Tank for Breeding Betta Fish